United Airlines: Cyber security issues

+In July 2019, security researcher Sam Jadali exposed a catastrophic data leak known as DataSpii, involving clickstream data provider DDMR and marketing intelligence company Nacho Analytics (NA).
+NA granted its members access to real-time data, including the ability to observe United Airlines passengers checking into their flights through the United website.
+The Washington Post highlighted how DataSpii resulted in the dissemination United passenger information including last names and flight confirmation numbers.
+The disseminated data also enabled the viewing of United customers' current geographic locations as they checked into their flights via the United website.
+DataSpii harvested data from millions of Chrome and Firefox users through compromised browser extensions, exploiting United's method of embedding personally identifiable information (PII) directly within the URLs.
+Jadali's investigation revealed that DDMR facilitated rapid dissemination of this data to additional third parties, often within minutes of acquisition, endangering the privacy of the sensitive data collected.

 2017 passenger removal

 On the evening of April 9, 2017, a passenger was forcibly removed by law enforcement from United Airlines flight 3411 at Chicago-O'Hare, bound for Louisville.
 United announced that it needed four seats for airline staff on the sold-out flight.
 When no passengers volunteered after being offered vouchers worth $800, United staff selected four passengers to leave.
 Three of them did so, but the fourth, a doctor named David Dao, declined as he said that he had patients to treat the following morning.
 He was pulled from his seat by Chicago Department of Aviation security officers and dragged by his arms down the aisle.
 Dao sustained a concussion, broken teeth and a broken nose among other injuries.
 The incident was captured on smartphone cameras and posted on social media, triggering angry public backlash.
 Afterwards, United's then-chief executive officer, Oscar Munoz, described Dao as "disruptive and belligerent", apologized for "re-accommodating" the paying customers, and defended and praised staff for "following established procedures".
 He was widely criticized as "tone-deaf".
 Munoz later issued a second statement calling what happened a "truly horrific event" and accepting "full responsibility" for it.
 After a lawsuit, Dao reached an undisclosed settlement with United and airport police.
 In the aftermath, United's board of directors decided that Munoz would not become its chairman and that executive compensation would be tied to customer satisfaction.
 Following this incident, passenger complaints increased by 70 percent.